 - A detailed Ecological Appraisal was submitted in support of the 'In Principle' proposal.
-The Council's Biodiversity Officer has commented that the proposed development is on existing fields currently used for grazing, as such there is likely to be low impact on biodiversity. - The development has potential to provide opportunities to enhance the site for biodiversity by including bat roost and bird nest sites in the proposed buildings and the proposed SUDS pond should be designed to provide suitable habitats for amphibians.
-Whilst no details of any landscape proposals have been provided for the SUDs pond, the Biodiversity Officer would expect the pond to be sown with a wet meadow mix, for example, the wet meadow mix from Scotia Seeds.
-This can be secured through conditional control and this would help achieve compliance with LDP Policy NE3 Biodiversity.
+The Council's Biodiversity Officer had commented that the proposed development is on existing fields currently used for grazing, as such there is likely to be low impact on biodiversity. - The development has potential to provide opportunities to enhance the site for biodiversity by including bat roost and bird nest sites in the proposed buildings and the approved SUDS pond is designed to provide suitable habitats for amphibians and a wet meadow mix. - The letter of objection submitted requests that mature boundary planting between the LDP site and the adjacent property known as Dun Aluinn is provided.
+However, the red line site boundary of the current proposal is not adjacent to this boundary.
+Consequently, the request by the objector cannot be included with the current proposal.
+However, the issue of boundary planting along this boundary can be considered when applications for future phases are submitted.